Stage 1: Is building right for you?

 Importantly this relates to ANYTHING you want to do on your build – ie, if you’re a qualified electrician who wants to do their own work or to do your own painting etc. This can massively complicate things, please speak to your broker first.

 If you want to build a kit home, one way to go about funding it is to have equity or savings so that you can purchase the kit up front and then a fixed price building quote must be submitted by the builder who is going to erect it for you.
 Alternatively there are some kit home providers who will (usually for a cost) do a standard building contract payment where that mirrors a standard build contract.
 Note some lenders will not fund kit homes.
+Check out this video on Kit Homes that Kirsty has recorded.

 If you’re extensively renovating a home do not be tempted to start the process before you seek finance.
 Almost every lender in Australia is not keen to accept your property as security if you’ve already partially built or gutted it.
 It is much more advisable to seek your finances prior to commencing.